Ashoklathwal/Code-for-Interview/README.md

    * Prints the tree level wise using BFS
    * Prints the average value for each level in tree
    * Determines the in-order successor for a node
+ * How do you find the second largest element in a Binary Search Tree?

 ### Graphs

 ### Other Important Questions :